 - More than Full Day Time to Spend

 Read about how we rank Things to Do.

-Hiking Yosemite's Half Dome Cables Route has been described as unforgettable and even life-changing.
-But it's not for the faint of heart.
+Hiking Yosemite's Half Dome Cables Route has been described as unforgettable and even life-changing by travelers.
+But this expedition is not for the faint of heart.
 The trail is about 14 to 16 miles long and features elevation gains totaling 4,800 feet (for reference, the elevation gain on the Mist Trail is between 1,000 and 2,000 feet, depending on which waterfall you visit).
-On this hike, the challenge begins immediately, with a hike along the Mist Trail to Vernal Fall, a steep ascent that serves as a test to see if you're in adequate condition for the remaining journey.
+On this hike, the challenge begins immediately with a steep ascent up the Mist Trail, which serves as a good litmus test to see if you're in adequate condition for the remaining journey.
 The hike then continues to the top of Nevada Fall, followed by a long, flat section through Yosemite Valley.
-When you finally reach the base of the dome, a steep, rocky climb finally takes you to the Half Dome Cables, a vertical, exposed rock face scalable by two steel cables.
+When you finally reach the base of the dome, a steep rocky climb finally takes you to the Half Dome Cables, a vertical, exposed rock face scalable by two steel cables.

 If you're afraid of heights or are not in excellent physical condition, don't ascend the cables.
-But you can still enjoy many of the Dome's tamer sections, such as the trip to Nevada Fall.
+You can still enjoy many of the dome's tamer sections, such as the trip to Nevada Fall.
 If you are going to try the entire hike, you'll need to allot at least 12 hours.
-The National Park Service recommends you leave just before or at dawn, and be sure to bring all necessary hiking equipment, including durable hiking boots, a flashlight and a whistle.
+The National Park Service recommends you leave just before or at dawn, and advises you to bring all necessary hiking equipment, including durable hiking boots, a flashlight and good grip gloves for the cables.
 You'll also need at least a gallon of water, and don't rely on park facilities for hydration or a bathroom break (the NPS suggests bringing your own toilet paper).